Illinois Compiled Statutes

 with the requirements that a report be made to the Department.

 E. (1) Every coroner or medical examiner shall on or

 before the 10th day of each month report in writing to the Department the circumstances surrounding the death of any person that has occurred as the result of a boating accident within the examiner's jurisdiction during the preceding calendar month.

 (2) Within 6 hours after a death resulting from a

 boating accident, but in any case not more than 12 hours after the occurrence of the boating accident, a blood specimen of at least 10 cc shall be withdrawn from the body of the decedent by the coroner or medical examiner or by a qualified person at the direction of the physician.
 All morticians shall obtain a release from the coroner or medical examiner prior to proceeding with embalming any body coming under the scope of this Section.
-The blood so drawn shall be forwarded to a laboratory approved by the Department of State Police for analysis of the alcoholic content of the blood specimen.
+The blood so drawn shall be forwarded to a laboratory approved by the Illinois State Police for analysis of the alcoholic content of the blood specimen.
 The coroner or medical examiner causing the blood to be withdrawn shall be notified of the results of each analysis made and shall forward the results of each analysis to the Department.
 The Department shall keep a record of all examinations to be used for statistical purposes only.
 The cumulative results of the examinations, without identifying the individuals involved, shall be disseminated and made public by the Department.

 625 ILCS 45/6-2

 (625 ILCS 45/6-2)